Create a Website Account - Manage notification subscriptions, save form progress and more.

 There are several ways to register to vote:

 You do not need to show identification to register to vote.
 However, you are required to provide identification information on the form; either the last four digits of your social security number, your Massachusetts driver’s license number or Massachusetts State ID number.
 If you do not have that information when you register to vote you will be asked to show identification at the polls the first time that you vote in that location.
 The identification required at the polls must include the address at which you are registered.
-You may not register to vote on-line UNLESS you have a valid MA drivers license or State ID.
+You may only register to vote on-line if you have a valid MA drivers license or State ID.

 No. You must re-register to vote in your new community.
 If you have moved within Natick you must register to vote at your new address.
 You must also re-register to vote if your last name has changed since you last registered even if your address did not change.